nextcloud/all-in-one/reverse-proxy.md

 ## Reverse Proxy Documentation

-**Please note:** Publishing the AIO interface with a valid certificate to the public internet is **NOT** the goal of this documentation!
-Instead, the main goal is to publish Nextcloud with a valid certificate to the public internet which is **NOT** running inside the mastercontainer but in a different container!
+**Please note:** Publishing the AIO interface with a valid certificate to the public internet is **not** the goal of this documentation!
+Instead, the main goal is to publish Nextcloud with a valid certificate to the public internet which is **not** running inside the mastercontainer but in a different container!
 If you need a valid certificate for the AIO interface, see [point 3](#3-optional-get-a-valid-certificate-for-the-aio-interface).

 In order to run Nextcloud behind a reverse proxy, you need to specify the port that the Apache container shall use, add a specific config to your reverse proxy and modify the startup command a bit.
-All examples below will use port `11000` as example Apache port.
+All examples below will use port `11000` as example Apache port which will be exposed on the host.
 Modify it to your needings.

-⚠ **Attention** The process to run Nextcloud behind a reverse proxy consists of at least these 2 steps:
+**Attention** The process to run Nextcloud behind a reverse proxy consists of at least these 2 steps:
 1. **Configure the reverse proxy!
 See [point 1](#1-add-this-to-your-reverse-proxy-config)**
 1. **Use the in this document provided startup command!
 See [point 2](#2-use-this-startup-command)**
 - Optional: get a valid certificate for the AIO interface!
 See [point 3](#3-optional-get-a-valid-certificate-for-the-aio-interface)